 Everyone can grow in ways of prayer, engage in conversation about questions of faith, and develop relationships with other Christians.
 Some classes and programs are specifically designed to orient people to needs in the community and world, and equip them to serve.
 People are always encouraged to bring their questions.

 Classes and programs for children and youth acquaint them with principles of Christian faith in an engaging and appealing way.
 Questions and dialog are encouraged.
 We’re sure you’ll find a variety of ways to connect, learn and grow.
 St. Mark’s offers traditional and modern worship services, membership care ministries that provide 24-hour prayer needs, health/wholeness classes and a Counselor-in-Residence program.
 There are many opportunities to grow your faith in small group settings, traditional Bible studies, or other timely classes to expand your faith journey.

 Our missions work at St. Mark’s reaches out locally, nationally, and internationally through a wide range of community programs which is the perfect way to serve God, help your neighbor, and get to know your church family through volunteerism and missions work.

-We invite you to learn more by reading about who we are, how we are structured and how we are living out our mission in the United Methodist Church Handbook.
+We invite you to learn more by reading about the basics of our faith on the United Methodist Church website.